 In what types of community involvement do your firm's employees engage?
 To what extent does your firm support these activities?
-Has your firm ever developed a strategic community involvement plan through which the firm would assign employees to selected organizations, specifically to bolster existing relationships or establish new ones?
+Has your firm ever developed a strategic community-involvement plan through which the firm would assign employees to selected organizations, specifically to bolster existing relationships or establish new ones?
 If not, develop such a plan on a limited scale.
-Identify five client organizations and five prospective client organizations.
-Using the Internet, networking, another means, identify some of the community organizations served by key decision-makers within the ten organizations.
+Identify five client organizations and five prospective-client organizations.
+Using the Internet, networking, and other means, identify some of the community organizations served by key decision-makers within the ten organizations.
 Identify at least three organizations involvement in which could yield good contacts.
 Speak with the executive director or other personnel in those organizations to identify the committees or service groups the prospective contacts are involved with and then join them.
 Report your results and what you believe your results could be over time, the cost and benefit involved, and whether or not such strategic community involvement should be adopted firmwide.
 Discuss your results with senior management and report management's decisions.

-- an executive summary;

-- an orienting overview or introduction;

-- a narrative identifying the type and amount of community involvement of your firm's employees, the extent to which the firm supports these activities, the techniques you used to identify that support, research you conducted to develop your plan, and results of implementing the plan;

-- management's response to the plan; and

-- appendixes containing the plan, any questionnaires used, and other relevant materials.
+- an executive summary; - an orienting overview or introduction in which you discuss the project's purposes and goals; - a narrative identifying the type and amount of your firm's employees' community involvement, the extent to which the firm supports these activities, the techniques you used to identify that support, research you conducted to develop your plan, and results of implementing the plan; - management's response to the plan; and - appendixes containing the plan, any questionnaires used, and other relevant materials.